 But I knew in my heart that I was envious of him.
-Because he was brave in that particular way I couldn't be at the time.
-He asked himself the hard questions, and found himself strong enough to tell the truth.
+Because he was brave in that particular way I couldn’t be at the time.
+He asked himself the hard questions, and found himself strong enough to answer with the truth.
 I admired him in a way he has never known.

 I love my little brother, though I have never told him that.
 It is just not said in our family.
 We love, but we do not speak of it.

 So these words I write are a tribute, and a gift.
 To you, whom I admire, I wish you the best in life.